 87 Monte SS

 This site has been created to allow me to record and share my progress as I embark on restoring my 1987 Monte Carlo SS.
 Truth be told, I suppose it should properly be called a resti-fication since the Monte won't be original when I'm finished (it hasn't been numbers matching since the engine was replaced under warranty), and a lot of the new parts won't be original so I'm not going to split hairs over it.
 Anyway, with a little perseverance I hope to keep this site updated with photos and descriptions as my restoration brings this classic Monte Carlo SS back to its former glory!
-Hopefully when the car is fully restored this site will document the project from start to finish.
-Between restoring, and painting the frame, installing the new engine, cleaning the engine bay, fixing and painting the body and restoring the interior, there should be a lot of good information and tips contained within these pages!
+Between cleaning and painting the frame, customizing the interior and body, installing the new engine, rear end and suspension, there will be a lot of good information and tips contained within these pages!

 This will be my first full-on restoration project since 1980.
 I'm not a professional mechanic, instead I prefer to think of myself as a mechanically inclined amateur with lots of talent.
 Hopefully, my enthusiasm will make up for my lack of professional training.
 I've got a feeling this is going to bring back a lot of memories along with some new challenges.
 In any case, with the motor I've got planned this Monte should give those little rice burners out there a run for their money when finished!

-This site will be under construction for however long the project takes.
-You may find a missing picture or dead link, but none of those goofy animated "under construction" graphics for me.
-This site will ebb and flow with the project it documents.
+This site will be under construction for however long the project takes and will most likely ebb and flow with the project it documents.
 Money will no doubt be the biggest hurdle, (the last time I did this I didn't have a mortgage), and progress may be rather slow at times, since this will be a weekends only process.
 Besides, I'm not working on deadline, I get enough of that at work.
 My goal is quality, not quantity and I tend to be meticulous where things like this are concerned.
 So, feel free to browse around and take a peek at my progress!

 In the beginning . . .